How to Dispute Credit Report Information

 4. Choose the item to dispute.
 Select an account to review the account history and information, or choose a different item you believe is incorrect.

-6. Review and submit the dispute.
-Double-check your dispute request, revise the details as needed and then click Submit.
-You'll see a confirmation page when the dispute is filed successfully, and an "Upload a document" link you can use to submit scanned pages to support your dispute.
+6. Upload documents to Experian.
 You can submit your documents through the Experian Dispute Center or by mail.
 (If you're disputing by mail, be sure to mail copies of your materials and keep all original documents for your records; you'll also need to send a copy of your government-issued ID.)

-What Happens After You Submit Your Dispute?
+What Happens After You Submit a Dispute?

-Disputes are generally resolved within 30 days, but may take up to 45 days if you submit additional documentation after the investigation begins.
+Disputes are generally resolved within 30 days, but it may take up to 45 days if you submit additional documentation after the investigation begins.
 A dispute can lead to information being verified, updated or deleted.

-Learn more >> How Long Do Credit Report Disputes Take?
+Learn more: How Long Do Credit Report Disputes Take?

 How to Track Your Dispute Status